-Yes, you can have Popcorn For Dinner – don’t knock it till you’ve tried it!
-Adding some extra ingredients can turn popcorn into a full-fledged meal.
-Try these four delicious ways of dressing up your popcorn for a healthy snack or light dinner!
+Yes, you can have delicious stovetop Popcorn For Dinner – don’t knock it till you’ve tried it!
+Adding some extra ingredients can turn popcorn into a full-fledged popcorn meal.
+Learn this foolproof method for making perfect stovetop popcorn, and try these four delicious ways of dressing up your popcorn for a healthy snack or light dinner!

-Yes, my friends, popcorn for dinner is a thing.
+Yes, my friends, popcorn for dinner (or popcorn for lunch, for that matter) is a thing.

 It was just the kiddos and I last weekend and I had promised them a movie night.
 And while I don’t normally serve popcorn as a full-blown meal, since it was just us and we wanted something easy, popcorn it was.
 Plus, the boys love it and it’s always a special treat for them.